 It has a porch of sorts but because it’s quite low you can’t sit in it, but it’s perfect for lying down with a cup of tea when you wake up with the door unzipped onto a breathtaking mountain view.

-And that’s exactly the type of camping trip where this Vango Hydra 200 shines.
-It’s easy to pitch and repack into its bag, it’s lightweight at only 3Kg, and it’s guaranteed to keep the weather at bay no matter if it’s blowing a hooley or the skies are pouring.
+And that’s exactly the type of camping trip where this Vango Banshee 200 shines.
+It’s easy to pitch and repack into its bag, it’s lightweight, and it’s guaranteed to keep the weather at bay no matter if it’s blowing a hooley or the skies are pouring.

 The quality you get for the price they’re asking is, in my humble opinion, outstanding.

 *Top-tip: To insulate and waterproof your tent even further you can peg a second groundsheet down and then position your tent on top of it.
 Amazon have loads of groundsheets for various tent sizes that cost less than £20, which is money well spent in my opinion.
 View them here (Amazon link).